TL;DR

 5. Build Credit Like a Pro

-Use a cashback credit card for purchases you’d make anyway—and stack those rewards.
+Use a cashback credit card for purchases you'd make anyway—and pay it off in full every month.
+You're building credit history and earning rewards without paying interest.

 6. Protect Yourself With Insurance